medic/cht-docs/content/en/apps/guides/offline/_index.md

 linkTitle: "Offline CHT"
 weight: 100
 description: >
- Running an instance of CHT Core server with no Internet
+ Running an instance of CHT Core server with no internet connection
 ---

 ## Introduction